bytefish/bytefish.de/blog/face_recognition_service.md

                         Sets the endpoint for this server.
   -p PORT, --port PORT  Sets the port for this server.
 usage: server.py [-h] [-t DATASET] [-a HOST] [-p PORT] [model_filename]

-positional arguments:
-  model_filename        Filename of the model to use or store

-optional arguments:
-  -h, --help            show this help message and exit -t DATASET, --train DATASET
-                        Calculates a new model from a given CSV file.
-CSV
-                        format: <person>;</path/to/image/folder>.
-  -a HOST, --address HOST
-                        Sets the endpoint for this server.
-  -p PORT, --port PORT  Sets the port for this server.
 </pre>

 Now imagine we have a data set available given in the format as described above: